Pigeon Forge, Tennessee: 20th century

 In the early 20th century, Pigeon Forge was an isolated mountain hamlet with no major roads.
 The nearest railroad station was in Sevierville.
 Bridges were also rare, with the only major water crossings being a string of fords along the Little Pigeon.

 When Great Smoky Mountains National Park opened in 1934, the Tennessee Valley Authority reported no tourism-oriented businesses in Pigeon Forge.
-By the 1950s, improvements to US-441 led to the establishment of a few campgrounds and lodges, but they did not generate major revenue.
+By the 1950s, improvements to US 441 led to the establishment of a few campgrounds and lodges, but they did not generate major revenue.
 During this period, however, two factors in nearby Gatlinburg led to the eventual commercial boom Pigeon Forge experienced in the latter half of the 20th century.
 First, surrounded by high mountain ridges, Gatlinburg had limited land resources.
 Second, its land resources were largely controlled by a few local families who thwarted attempts by outside businesses to take advantage of the town's prime location.
 Thus, outside entrepreneurs were forced to look elsewhere.
 Pigeon Forge, located just north of Gatlinburg along US-441, became a target.

-In 1961, shortly after Pigeon Forge officially incorporated, North Carolina brothers Grover and Harry Robbins opened Rebel Railroad in the town's Middle Creek area.
-The railroad simulated a ride on a Confederate steam train that was under attack by Union soldiers during the Civil War, playing upon the centennial anniversary of the war.
+In 1961, shortly after Pigeon Forge incorporated, North Carolina brothers Grover and Harry Robbins opened Rebel Railroad in the town's Middle Creek area.
+The railroad simulated a ride on a Confederate steam train that was under attack by Union soldiers during the Civil War, playing upon the centennial of the war.
 After the Union assault was beaten back, the railroad came to a stop at a mock frontier mountain town, complete with blacksmith shop, general store, and saloon.
 By 1964, interest in the Civil War Centennial was beginning to die down, so the Robbins brothers decided to rename the railroad Goldrush Junction.
 The attraction was reworked with a "Wild West" theme replacing the Civil War theme, in a similar fashion to the Robbins' other tourist train ride in North Carolina, Tweetsie Railroad.
-Goldrush Junction was much more successful than Rebel Railroad, prompting the Robbinses to buy a log flume amusement ride and erect it on the property in 1967.
-According to a park tourist brochure from the time, the ride was "brought to Goldrush Junction from the New York World's Fair, where it was one of the most successful attractions."
+Goldrush Junction was much more successful than Rebel Railroad, prompting the Robbins' to buy a log flume amusement ride and erect it on the property in 1967.
+According to a park tourist brochure of the time, the ride was "brought to Goldrush Junction from the New York World's Fair, where it was one of the most successful attractions."